philipn/aws-keyring/README.md

 This will prompt you for your AWS Access Key ID, AWS Secret Acces Key, and ask you some other questions.

-You can then get the environment settings for this account by running:
+You can then get the environment settings for the default account by running:

     aws-keys sync
     aws-keys env